fedorenchik/PlanetVim/README.md

 undoes the most recent operation.
 Use `PREFIX="/your/private/PlanetVim"` with each command for a custom distribution location.
 Do not use your home itself as PREFIX.

+Linux installations also add a **PlanetVim** application-menu entry with the blue PlanetVim icon.
+Its desktop file is `~/.local/share/applications/planetvim.desktop` (or `$XDG_DATA_HOME/applications/planetvim.desktop` when set).
+Both home and private installations use their own installed launcher and icon paths.
+Updates refresh the entry; uninstall removes it, preserving local edits as with other managed files.

 On Linux, `make install` builds and enables richer native GTK tab menus by default.
 A C compiler, `pkg-config` and GTK3 development headers are required.
 Use `NATIVE_TABS=0` to omit the helper, or set `g:PV_native_tabs = false` in your